18F/eng-hiring/_pages/pre-work.md

 [coding problems developed by Ad Hoc](https://homework.adhoc.team), and add a few extra rules and restrictions of our own:

-- Choose from one of these three exercises, and only complete a single exercise:
+- Choose from one of these exercises, and only complete a single exercise:
     - [https://homework.adhoc.team/fetch/](https://homework.adhoc.team/fetch/)
     - [https://homework.adhoc.team/hhbuilder/](https://homework.adhoc.team/hhbuilder/)
     - [https://homework.adhoc.team/slcsp/](https://homework.adhoc.team/slcsp/)